NadejdaR/QuizGame/README.md

 # QuizGame
-Small quiz game about game industry.
+Simple quiz game with questions about game industry.
+Unity Engine project.
+For Windows OS.